sqlmapproject/sqlmap/Usage.md

 Switch: `--force-ssl`

 In case that user wants to force usage of SSL/HTTPS requests toward the target, he can use this switch.
-This can be useful in cases when urls are being collected by using switch `--crawl` or when Burp log is being provided with option `-l`.
+This can be useful in cases when urls are being collected by using option `--crawl` or when Burp log is being provided with option `-l`.

 ### Parse and test forms' input fields